DXC-0/Malicious-Robots/README.md

 <br/>
 <br/>

-My Honeypots are exclusively under linux and located in Europe.
+My Honeypots are exclusively under Linux and located in Europe.

 For more information visit [dxc-0.fr](https://dxc-0.github.io/honeypot/)